Titan2142/Cse_15L_Lab2/lab-report-1-week- 2.md

   you can logout, you are now ready to remote access the UCSD server form your local client computer.

   ![Scp1](https://user-images.githubusercontent.com/102689054/162342004-7cd24ecf-b5d4-4f79-b4fa-d5942a38696c.PNG)

-### Making it easier to login to your remote server
+## Making it easier to login to your remote server by Setting an SSH Key

   You may have noticed, but it can be tedious logging in and moving files to your remote server, because it asks for a password every time.